Groom Photography - Groom Waiting

 I also use the 70-200mm quite a bit for reportage/candid shots without disturbing the arriving guests.
 It is also worth grabbing hold of a few groups and getting them to pose for you.
 Most have time to kill whilst waiting for the bride to arrive…make the most of it.

-On a number of times where the bride and groom have asked for entirely reportage wedding photography, I still sense a little disappointment if there are no group or set up shots.
+On a number of times where the bride and groom have asked for entirely reportage wedding photography.
+Even so, I still sense a little disappointment if there are no group or set up shots.
 You have nothing to lose by shooting too much (unless you are still using film in which case your costs will rise).

 It may be worth considering an additional power pack such as the Quantum Turbo to replace the standard AAA batteries.